Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-3d-print-python-project/docs/README.md

 Spin up a database in MySQL or MariaDB named `print_shop`

 Create a copy of the `.env.example` file with the name `.env`
-- Update the Database Url with your username and password for MySQL/ MariaDB
+- Update the `DATABASE_URL` variable with your username and password for MySQL/ MariaDB

 ## Credits
 [Environment Variables](https://alicecampkin.medium.com/how-to-set-up-environment-variables-in-django-f3c4db78c55f)